-- 20-29 paying participants – one complimentary spot
+- 20-39 paying participants – two complimentary spot

-- 30-44 paying participants – two complimentary spots
+- 40+ paying participants – four complimentary spots

 Complimentary tuition spots only apply to SEACAMP tuition and does not include any other expenses, including travel.
 Any additional adults planning to attend beyond the provided complimentary spots will pay full tuition price.

 Chaperones attending camp with the students will have room, board, transportation, all gear and in-water supervision provided for the length of their stay.
 All adults are welcome to stay on-site in the dorms with the students; however, they are not required to.
-Please remember maximums in the dorms – dorm space is limited to no more than 31 participants of one gender and 25 participants of the other gender, this includes any adults planning to stay at camp.
-Should all chaperones choose to stay off-site, SEACAMP San Diego requires one chaperone to be “on call” – alcohol-free and available to travel to camp within fifteen minutes to deal with student issues.
+Please remember maximums in the dorms – dorm space is limited to no more than 31 participants of one gender identity and 25 participants of the other gender identity, this includes any adults planning to stay at camp.
+Should all chaperones choose to stay off-site, SEACAMP San Diego requires one chaperone to be “on call” – alcohol-free and available to travel to camp within fifteen minutes at all times for any reason.
 We will request a phone number and name for the on-call adult for any time there is not a chaperone present with the students.

 Rooms will be double occupancy, non-smoking, economy rooms.
 Reservations will made and paid for by SEACAMP San Diego.
 Be advised some school districts require that school teachers/chaperones be with the group at all times.

-Reservations are made based on deposit amounts and confirmed when we receive the Final Confirmation Form, due with your final payment.
+Reservations are made based on Deposit Payment and confirmed when we receive the Final Confirmation Form, due with your final payment.
 SEACAMP assumes no responsibility for reservations if we do not receive your information in time to reserve the room.